kevonc/kevoncheung.com/content/articles/20210411-misconceptions-building-in-public.md

 When everyone else sounds super confident, they believe it does more harm than good to put their vulnerable self out there.

 To me, this is because they don't understand the connection between people.
-Let’s think about the people we like to have around us.
+Let's think about the people we like to have around us.

 We don't like someone who is perfect.
 We like someone who is eager to improve.